Behavioral Health

 How do I get help?

-Simply call the number on the back of your Health Net ID card.
-MHN staff, including customer service reps and licensed clinical Care Managers, are available 24/7 to take your call.
+Simply call the Behavioral Health benefits number on the back of your Health Net ID card.
+Our staff, including customer service reps and licensed clinical Care Managers, are available to take your call.
 They can help you:

 - Answer questions you have about your benefits.

-- Find an a MHN provider for you based on your needs.
+- Find a behavioral health provider for you based on your needs.

 - Get help right away if you are experiencing a crisis or emergency.